 If you’re going to buy individual growth stocks, you’ll want to analyze the company carefully, and that can take a lot of time.
 And because of the volatility in growth stocks, you’ll want to have a high risk tolerance or commit to holding the stocks for at least three to five years.

 Risk/reward: Growth stocks are among the riskier segments of the market because investors are willing to pay a lot for them.
 So when tough times arrive, these stocks can plummet.
-That said, the world’s biggest companies – the Facebooks, the Alphabets, the Amazons – have been high-growth companies, so the reward is potentially limitless if you can find the right company.
+That said, the world’s biggest companies – the Alphabets, the Amazons – have been high-growth companies, so the reward is potentially limitless if you can find the right company.

 2. Stock funds